CxRes/events-query-test/sections/introduction.md

 # Introduction {#introduction}

 {: #intro-http-traditional-use}
-HTTP was originally designed for transferring static documents within a single request and response.
-HTTP does not automatically inform clients of changes to a document.
+HTTP was originally designed as a stateless, request/response protocol for transferring hypermedia documents on the web ({{HTTP, Section 1.2}}).
 This design was adequate for web pages that were mostly static and written by hand.

 {: #intro-real-time-needs}
-But web-applications today are dynamic, requiring instantaneous updates from sources.
-The many workarounds developed over the years to provide real-time updates for resources using HTTP have proven to be inadequate.
-Web programmers instead resort to implementing custom messaging systems over alternate protocols such as WebSockets {{WS}}, which requires additional layers of code, typically involving non-standard JavaScript frameworks to provide event-notifications.
-It also requires additional work to coordinate a representation and notifications that are served on different protocols.
+But web applications have evolved over time to provide increasingly dynamic and interactive experiences, requiring near-instantaneous updates.
+HTTP does not automatically inform clients of changes to a resource.
+Developers have employed various techniques, such as Comet {{COMET}} and Server-Sent Events {{SSE}} to work around this constraint, but these can be suboptimal for many applications.

+{: #intro-alternate-protocols}
+For this reason, web programmers often prefer implementing custom messaging systems over alternate protocols such as WebSocket {{WS}} and WebSub {{WEBSUB}}.
+Not only does this approach require additional layers of code, involving multiple Web APIs and/or userland libraries such as [socket.io](https://socket.io/), it demands extra co-ordination effort to synchronize representation and notifications across multiple protocols.
+The dual-protocol approach thus compounds the development and maintenance overhead.
+Furthermore, deployment at scale is challenging with the notifications traffic now opaque to network intermediaries.

 {: #intro-events-query}
 {{&protocol}} is a minimal protocol built on top of {{HTTP}} that allows applications to request event-notifications directly from a resource of interest using the `QUERY` method ({{HTTP-QUERY, Section 3}}).

-{: #intro-convinience}
+{: #intro-convenience}
-The objective of this specification is to make the request and receipt of event-notifications extremely convenient for consumers.
-Programmers implementing {{&protocol}} shall no longer be forced to switch to another protocol to incorporate real-time functionality in their web applications.
-Not only that, web-applications shall receive a representation and notifications in a single response, obviating any need for co-ordination and saving on unnecessary roundtrips.
+The objective of this specification is to make the request and receipt of event-notifications extremely convenient for consumers. {{&protocol}} allows programmers to incorporate real-time functionality in their web applications without the need to switch to another protocol.
+Further, {{&protocol}} can deliver representation and notifications from a resource in a single response, obviating any need for co-ordination and saving on unnecessary roundtrips.

 {: #intro-fetch-example keepWithNext="true"}
 With the help of a suitable composite media-type parser, {{&protocol}} responses can be consumed with just a few lines of code, as illustrated in the JavaScript example below: